Phil Buckman

 Philip Bradley Buckman (born November 18, 1969) is an American musician and actor.
-He was the bassist for the rock band Filter from 2010 to 2013, and was the bassist for Fuel from 2015 to 2021.
+He was the bassist for the rock band Filter from 2010 to 2013 for Fuel from 2015 to 2021.

 Early life

 Originally from Queens, New York, Phil Buckman arrived in Los Angeles after living in Baltimore and Boston, and attending college in San Diego.
 While attending San Diego State University, he was a member of Theta Chi fraternity, Gamma Theta chapter.

 Career

 Music

 Buckman made a name for himself in the L.A. music scene as the bassist for the band Tribal Sex Cult.
 Upon the demise of T.S.C., Phil kept busy with a wide variety of projects including Texture (Vital Recordings), Helicopter Helicopter, (Initial Records), FINE (Flip Records), Kill the Complex, and The Snow (Northern Lights) as well as contributing to various film and television soundtracks.
 Other bands he has been associated with include Onesidezero (Maverick), vOLUMe, THE iMPOSTERS (Interscope), and Go Betty Go (sideonedummy).
 He is the former bassist for the industrial rock band Filter, the alternative rock band Fuel, the rock band Steel Panther, and is currently the bassist for Petty Cash (Tom Petty/Johnny Cash tribute band).